Chevalley property and discriminant ideals of Cayley-Hamilton Hopf Algebras: Introduction

-Thus, for any affine Hopf algebra which is a finitely generated free module over some central Hopf subalgebra, the discriminant can serve as a test for \textit{whether the Hopf algebra in question has the Chevalley property.} We are able to provide some necessary and sufficient conditions for affine prime Cayley-Hamilton Hopf algebras to have the Chevalley property (Corollary \ref{cor-chev-primiff}).
+Thus, for any affine Hopf algebra which is a finitely generated free module over some central Hopf subalgebra, the discriminant can serve as a test for whether the Hopf algebra in question has the Chevalley property.
+We are able to provide some necessary and sufficient conditions for affine prime Cayley-Hamilton Hopf algebras to have the Chevalley property (Corollary \ref{cor-chev-primiff}).
 In fact, any affine prime Cayley-Hamilton Hopf algebra has the Chevalley property if and only if it is commutative.
-It follows that many Cayley-Hamilton Hopf algebras in the setting of Theorem C do not possess the Chevalley property: Let $G$ be a simply connected complex semisimple algebraic group of positive dimension with Lie algebra $\mathfrak{g}$, let $\ell\geq 3$ be an odd positive integer, coprime to $3$ if $\mathfrak{g}$ contains a factor of type $G_{2}$, and let $\epsilon\in \mathbb{C}$ be a primitive $\ell$-th root of unity.
-Consider the quantized coordinate ring $\mathcal{O}_{\epsilon}(G)$.
-By \cite[Thm.
-7.2]{MR1296515} and Theorem A, there is a central Hopf subalgebra $C_{\epsilon}(G)$ such that $(\mathcal{O}_{\epsilon}(G),C_{\epsilon}(G),\text{tr}_{HS})$ is an affine Cayley-Hamilton Hopf algebra of degree $\ell^{\dim G}$.
-Moreover, by \cite[Cor.
-7.3 and Thm.
-7.4]{MR1296515} and \cite[Prop.
-(2) III.
-7.7]{MR1898492}, $\mathcal{O}_{\epsilon}(G)$ is a domain that is not commutative, and the corresponding identity fiber algebra $\mathcal{O}_{\epsilon}(G)/\mathfrak{m}_{\overline{\varepsilon}}\mathcal{O}_{\epsilon}(G)$ is basic.
-This shows that
+It follows that many Cayley-Hamilton Hopf algebras in the setting of Theorem \ref{intro-thmC} do not possess the Chevalley property.
+This includes many important families of quantum groups at roots of unity.